nbe95/nc2ldap/README.md

   nbe95/nc2ldap
 ```

-If the container dies instantly, check the logs and make sure that your
+If the container dies instantly, check its logs and make sure that your
 environment file contains correct and plausible values.

 **Important:** The plugin is designed to run in your *local network*.
 A simple